 Eduan lives with his mother.
-At home, duties include making beds and running errands.
+He is responsible for making beds and running errands.
 His mother is sometimes employed.

 Eduan lives in one of the mountainous communities of Mangos or Golondrinas, home to approximately 15,000 residents.
 Typical houses are constructed of cement floors, mud walls and thatch roofs.
 The most commonly spoken language is Spanish.